 Music Videos were introduced in 2018 as a partnership with The Music District out of Fort Collins with the goal of promoting Colorado musicians in a new way.
 Breck Film Fest additionally partners with CU Denver’s College of Arts & Media to engage university students at the annual festival.

-Currently celebrating it’s 35th anniversary, the Festival has hosted such guests as Alan Arkin, James Earl Jones, Robert Loggia, Marsha Mason, Sydney Pollack, Mary Steenburgen, Donald Sutherland, Eva Marie Saint, Jon Voight, Lou Diamond Phillips, Jon Favreau, Michael York , Jo Beth Williams, Connie Nielsen, Irvin Kershner, Thomas Haden Church, AnnaSophia Robb and DB Sweeney.
-Educational outreach programs, children’s films, celebrity guests, independent filmmaker forums and other events celebrating the art of film, contribute to the Festival’s diverse program.
-The University of Colorado at Boulder has presented classic and foreign films with faculty members leading interrelated discussions.
+The Breck Film Fest’s rich history includes guests such as Alan Arkin, James Earl Jones, Robert Loggia, Marsha Mason, Sydney Pollack, Mary Steenburgen, Donald Sutherland, Eva Marie Saint, Jon Voight, Lou Diamond Phillips, Jon Favreau, Michael York , Jo Beth Williams, Connie Nielsen, Irvin Kershner, Thomas Haden Church, AnnaSophia Robb and DB Sweeney.
+A past partnership with the University of Colorado at Boulder presented classic and foreign films with faculty members leading interrelated discussions.

 The Town of Breckenridge (est. 1859) is home to an internationally known ski resort providing summer and fall visitors a myriad of recreational opportunities from biking, hiking, sailing and rafting, to fishing, golf, tennis and horseback riding.
 Today, Breckenridge retains much of the look and historic charm of its prior heyday as a late 1800’s mining town.
 The town is home to a world-class network of mountain bike trails, a recreation center with redesigned tennis center, acclaimed fly-fishing, and a Jack Nicklaus designed public golf course.
 The town offers historical tours, art galleries, many shops and fine dining.